Summary: in this tutorial, you will learn how to use the SQL

 courses table without providing the value for the

-course_id column, the database will generate an integer value as the next integer value.
+course_id column, the database system will generate an integer value for the column.

 Now you have the table to store the course data.
-To store the training data, you create a new table named training.
+To store the training data, you create a new table named training as follows.

 PRIMARY KEY (employee_id , course_id)